oddjobs-maple/odd_jobs/out/README.md

 ### Notes

-STR mages largely play like “permabeginners, but with buffs”, although they can also have other utility skills, like Heal.
+STR mages largely play like “permabeginners, but with buffs”, although they can also have other utility skills, like e.g. Heal.
 For a more magically-oriented magician that still engages in melee, see the gish (and the LUK gish).

 ## DEX Mage